SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Main.md

 At the end of each section, we include a summary and discussion to reflect on the key insights.
 - Finally, in Section 7, we conclude the survey by summarizing the major findings and discussing open issues for future research.

-Given the complexity of the technical points, we provide an overview of the structure of this survey in Figure \ref{fig:img4}.
+Given the complexity of the technical points, we provide an overview of the structure of this survey in Fig.03.

 </details>
 <br>